 - Journals – Have students keep a feelings journal.
 This gives them a chance to write and reflect.

-- Express Through Art – To build self-awareness, pick a piece of music or a poem to have the students listen to.
+- Express Through Art – To build self-awareness, have students listen to a piece of music or a poem.
 Then, using art supplies, have them create something that shows how the music makes them feel.
 Ask, “Is this music happy or sad?” or “What colors does this music make you think of?”

-- Respect Activity Pack – Get a FREE set of activities geared at teaching kids respect.
+- Emotions Activity Pack – Get a FREE set of activities designed to teach kids emotions.

 - SEL Units – Find hands-on activities and printables for each of the following subjects: Responsibility, Emotions, Self-Regulation, Growth Mindset, Kindness, Friendship, Self-Awareness, Mindfulness, Social Awareness